 The Casino was built in 1929, ten year after William Wrigley Jr. purchased the island.
 It was the centerpiece of his vision for the island to be a “playground for all” in paradise.
 In its heyday, the Casino was a hub of nightlife, and millions made the journey dinner, movie, and dancing here.
 The highlight of the Casino is the magnificent ballroom, which is large enough to accommodate 4,000 people (or, the entire population of Avalon).

 Today, the Casino has been brilliantly restored and still stands as an ode to the glitz and glamour of the island’s history.
-Tours of the Casino are usually offered, however, they are temporarily halted due to local health regulations.
-Doing a tour the next time I return to the island is at the top of my list, because the inside of the Casino looks incredible in photos!
+Tours of the Casino are offered and I highly recommend doing one to get a behind-the-scenes look at one of the most famous Catalina Island attractions and to learn more about the history of the island.

 1 Casino Way, Avalon, CA 90704